AnissaE/Basic-string-tools/README.md

 ## Introduction
 This is a project given to 4 year Bio-Informatics and Modelling students of INSA of Lyon.
 In our Software Deployement courses, we were asked to deploye a python module.

-This [git repository](https://github.com/AnissaE/Software_deployement.git) is where you can find our "Play with Words" software.
+This [git repository](https://github.com/AnissaE/Software_deployement.git) is where you can find our "Basic String Tools" package.
 We wrote for you some functions in Python3 so that you can play a little with some words (string type).

 If you want to learn more about it after you finished the README, you'll be pleased to learn that we also have a [github webpage](https://anissae.github.io/Basic-string-tools/) !